wavefrontHQ/docs/pages/doc/alerts_faq.md

     {% include note.html content="Wavefront considers a metric *obsolete* after it hasn’t reported any values for 4 weeks, and obsolete metrics *are not* included in alert evaluations by default.
 To handle alerting on very infrequently reported errors series, on the **Advanced** tab of the **Data** settings of the alert, select the **Include Obsolete Metrics** check box." %}
   * Use the [default() missing data function](ts_default.html) to insert a default value depending on how you want to handle the situation where data isn’t being reported.
-  * Use the exception counter metric instead of the exception metric, if applicable.
-For example, use the `bad.exception.count` metric rather than the gauge `bad.exception` metric so that the metric is cumulative and does not become obsolete.
+  * Use the counter metric rather than the gauge metric, if applicable, so that the metric is cumulative and does not become obsolete.
+For example, use the `bad.exception.count` metric rather than the `bad.exception` metric.

 * If your alert monitors *heartbeat* metrics, you should treat the NO DATA state as an *erroneous* state.
 Consider [configuring an alert to fire when a time series stops reporting](alerts_missing_data.html).